 |Grand Theft Auto Body Harvest is a 3D sandbox linear 3rd person shooter game where you do missions for gangs and kill random pedestrians shoot giant bugs.

-The game features a number of cheat codes which can be input during gameplay if the save game is named ICHEAT.
-There are 6 cheats which have been disabled in the final game by putting an unmapped letter (z) in front of them, but can be re-enabled with a hacking device - one of these cheats is visible being used in a pre-release screenshot.
+The game features a number of cheat codes which can be entered during gameplay.
+There are six cheats which have been disabled in the final game by putting an unmapped letter (z) in front of them, but they can be re-enabled with a hacking device.
+To make them work, your save file must be named ICHEAT, the specific cheat's GameShark code has to be enabled, and the button code must be entered during gameplay.
+Interestingly, one of these cheats can be seen being used in a pre-release screenshot.

-- award(End of Level): Ends the current level and takes you to the next one.
+|Press Z, A, Right, C-Right, C-Left, C-Right, Left, Left.||Ends the current level and takes you to the next one.|

-- snared(Aliens Snared): All aliens in the level are frozen in place.
+|Press C-Down, C-Up, A, Right, C-Right, Down.||All aliens in the level are frozen in place.|

 Unused Vehicles & Buildings

-- The America level has an Alien vehicle called the Alien Tank, it handles like a half helicopter/half hovercraft and seems to get stuck in the ground a lot while being driven, it has twin lasers.
-In the official DMA guide to the game it is mentioned that you can receive an "Alien Tank" from the Man in Black, however in the final game the Man in Black gives you a UFO, not the tank.
+- The America level has an Alien vehicle called the Alien Tank.
+It has twin lasers and handles like a helicopter-hovercraft hybrid (it gets stuck in the ground quite often when driven though).
+In the official DMA guide, it is mentioned that you can receive an "Alien Tank" from the Man in Black, but in the final game the Man in Black gives you a UFO, not the tank.

 - The Siberia level has an incomplete variation of the APC vehicle in its data.